open-education-hub/ccas/CCAS_pandoc.md

 ::: fbox
-Recall that if $X$ is a vector of continuous random variables with a joint probability density function and if $Y=h(X)$ such that $h$ is a 1-1 function and continuously differentiable with inverse $g$ so
+Recall that if $X$ is a vector of continuous random variables with a joint probability density function and if $Y=h(X)$ such that $h$ is a one-to-one function and continuously differentiable with inverse $g$ so
 $X= g(Y)$, then the density of $Y$ is given by $$f_Y(y)=f(g(y))|J|$$
 :::